 The Fujinon 400T is a telephoto lens for 4x5: even though it gives a 400 mm effect, it requires only 250 mm of bellows draw.
 It works great on cameras like the Tachihara wooden field camera - which is otherwise limited to 300 mm lenses of "normal" design.
 Mounted in a Copal #1 shutter, it takes 67 mm filters and weighs 700 grams.

-Portrait lenses - also known as "Soft Focus" lenses - are designed to produce images with aberrations: blur, glow, diffusion, halos, etc. These lenses were popular in years past because they soften imperfections in the skin and render the subject with a pleasant ethereal quality.
-Jim Galli and others on the Large Format Photography Forum have done extensive shooting with vintage portrait lenses, some of which go back to the 1800's (Read discussion here.)
+Portrait lenses - also known as "Soft Focus" lenses - are designed to produce images with conspicuous aberrations: blur, glow, diffusion, halos, etc. These lenses were popular in years past because they soften imperfections in the skin and render the subject with a pleasant ethereal quality.
+Jim Galli and others on the Large Format Photography Forum have done extensive shooting with vintage portrait lenses, some of which go back to the 1800's (read discussion here.)
 Many of these lenses allow you to control the "softness" by rotating a dial which moves one lens element relative to the another.

 Here is a set of photos I made using a very old and very rare 9 inch Kershaw Soft Focus lens, provided by portrait photographer Eddie Gunks.
 The Kershaw produces a strong halo effect which can be quite beautiful.
 One method of determining the ideal portrait length for lenses, is to simply add the length and width of the film edges.
 On 4x5 film, 4 + 5 = 9 inches or 225mm.

-Reinhold Schnable has re-introduced the Wollaston Meniscus lens, one of the earliest designs of all.
-It's a superb lens for "pictorial" effects and comes with a set of perfectly round apertures.
+Reinhold Schnable has re-introduced the Wollaston Meniscus lens, one of the earliest designs of all. it's a superb lens for "pictorial" effects and comes with a set of perfectly round apertures.
 He makes them in a variety of focal lengths and configurations.

 Normal lenses for landscapes and portraits (like the ones above) are optimized for shooting at an average distance, at a ratio of 1:10 or more.
 For very close work however, normal lenses do not perform at their best, particularly as we reach out towards the edges of lens coverage.
 Once we focus close to 1:1 and beyond, macro lenses come into their own.

 Macro lenses are designed for shooting in ratios of at 1:1 and closer.
 Like other modern lenses, macros have a complex design: many elements, several groups.
-They are similar to general-purpose lenses, but have different internal designs which are optimized for very close shooting.
+They are similar to general-purpose lenses but have different internal designs optimized for very close shooting.
 They produce a wide image circle, enabling full use of view-camera movements for control of perspective and depth of field.
 The Rodenstock APO Macro Sironar, Schneider Macro-Symmar HM and Nikon Macro Nikkor-AM (ED) lenses fall into this category.

-The Goerz APO-Artar, Schneider G-Claron, Nikon APO Nikkor and Rodenstock APO Ronar lenses fall into this category.
+The Goerz Apochromat-Artar, Schneider G-Claron, Nikon APO Nikkor and Rodenstock APO Ronar lenses fall into this category.
 They generally open to f/9 and are thus comparatively small and light.
 If you have a Sinar shutter, you can use them as-is.
 Some of them come in shutters and some people purchase them in-barrel and proceed to mount them into a shutter.
 Here's a photo made with a 150mm APO Nikkor lens.
 I mounted it on a simple cardboard lens board and used it with a Sinar Copal Shutter.